gdevic/A-Z80/readme.txt

 modules; complete top-level solutions that use A-Z80 are in the "host" folder.

 Majority of sub-modules are designed in the Quartus schematic editor and then exported to Verilog for simulation and the top-level integration.
+If you decide to create a design using the A-Z80, you can use schematic files as sources (for Altera Quartus), or compiled Verilog code (for Xilinx, for example).

 Simulation
 ==========